Guide to probate

 How to apply for confirmation

-When applying for confirmation, the executors must include a list of all the deceased’s assets and their value (as at the date of death).
-This is known as an ‘inventory’ and it’ll be publicly available if confirmation is granted.
+When applying for confirmation, you must include a list of all the deceased's assets and their value (at the time of death), even if they're joint accounts and/or you've already dealt with them.
+This is known as an 'inventory' and it'll be publicly available if confirmation is granted.

 Estate value |